hashicorp/terraform-provider-hcp/docs/resources/waypoint_application.md

 page_title: "hcp_waypoint_application Resource - terraform-provider-hcp"
 subcategory: ""
 description: |-
-  Waypoint Application resource
+  The Waypoint Application resource managed the lifecycle of an Application that's based off of a Template.
 ---

 # hcp_waypoint_application (Resource)

-Waypoint Application resource
+The Waypoint Application resource managed the lifecycle of an Application that's based off of a Template.